JayNoblez/Coding_Challenge_Siemens/README.md

 In the prototype of this topic-modelling intelligence service, a central python controller exposes an API that enables a user to add a new  topic, get articles of a topic, update a topic with new articles, and also fetch the status of the intelligence service.

-Functionality 1 : Database structure is created with the articles.
+Database structure is created with the articles under topics.
 These articles can be assigned to a predefined topic.
 Data can be inserted using insert queries to manually create an example dummy database.

-2. Add a new topic: /api/add/<topic>.
+Add a new topic: /api/add/<topic>.
 Add some dummy articles to the topic in the database.
 Returns a success or failure response.

-3. Getting all articles of a topic  is done using API: /api/fetch/<topic>
-b.
-Functionality:  Returns all articles assigned the topic passed with the request.
+Getting all articles of a topic  is done using API: /api/fetch/<topic> Returns all articles assigned the topic passed with the request.

-4. Status of the system  - API: /api/topics
+Status of the system  - API: /api/topics
-Functionality:  Returns all available topics and a count of all articles under each topic.
+Returns all available topics and a count of all articles under each topic.

 The controller is written in Python / Django.
 The controller runs on Linux hosts

 Requirements